 An example of shortening the muscle is the bicep curl.
 When you ‘curl’ the bar, the bicep muscle contracts and shortens as you lift the bar and by adding weight to the bar, you move against gravity and ‘stress’ the bicep muscle.
 This will break the small fibres that make up the muscle which then repair themselves after a short while.
 The principle behind weight training is that each time the muscle repairs itself, it is slightly stronger than it was before.

 The opposite movement when elongating the muscle, would be holding a heavy barbell at the top of the curl and lowering it slowly.
 This time the bicep muscle is trying to slow down the barbell from falling and elongates as the arms straighten.

-Whatever exercise you are performing, always use good form or you are wasting your time.
+Whichever exercise you are performing, always use good form, otherwise you are wasting your time.

-It is universally recognized that each muscle in the body should be trained once a week with sufficient rest in between sessions to allow the muscles to repair.
-Weight trainers usually train in a way that splits the body up into muscles and they train each muscle individually.
+It is universally recognised that each muscle in the body should be trained once a week with sufficient rest in between sessions to allow the muscles to repair.
+Weight trainers will often train in a way that splits the body up into muscle groups and train each muscle individually.